-There are approximately 1,500 active volcanoes across the globe, many of which are in close proximity to human dwellings and have caused thousands of fatalities and destroyed millions of buildings.
+There are approximately 1,500 active volcanoes across the globe, they have caused thousands of fatalities and destroyed millions of buildings.
 These devastating effects are caused by the deadly ash falls, mudflows, and pyroclastic flows that accompany eruptions.
+Many of these volcanoes are in close proximity to human dwellings, which makes you think, why do people live near volcanoes?

-Therefore, the monitoring of volcanoes is imperative for harmonious and safe co-habitation as it can allow scientists to predict future volcanic activity.
+It is imperative that these volcanoes are monitored for harmonious and safe co-habitation, and it is also important to allow scientists to predict future volcanic activity.

 Working with the Edinburgh Sensor’s Gascard, we find out how one of our customers uses it for the monitoring of volcanic gas emissions in their country and in co-operation with other research institutes around the world.